Electronic symbol for the resistor

 Resistors

-The resistor is the most basic passive component.
-This component exemplifies Ohm’s Law.
-That is, that the resistance of the device is equal to the voltage across divided by the current flowing through it.
-Not only is the resistor the most basic electronic component, but it is probably the most used as well.
+The resistor is the most basic passive component in circuit design.
+Exemplifying Ohm’s Law, the device’s resistance is equal to the voltage across it divided by the current flowing through it.

 Switches